MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 - seo-marvel-apr2020
 - admindeeplinkSPO
 search.appverid: MET150
-description: "Learn about site access review as a remedial action available from Data access governance for SharePoint admins."
+description: "Learn about how to initiate site access reviews as a remedial action for data access governance for SharePoint sites."
 ---

-# Site access review for data access governance reports
+# Initiate site access reviews for data access governance reports

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

 Site access review in the [SharePoint admin center](https://go.microsoft.com/fwlink/?linkid=2185219) lets [IT administrators](/microsoft-365/admin/add-users/assign-admin-roles) delegate the review process of [data access governance reports](data-access-governance-reports.md) to site owners of overshared sites.
 This feature addresses limitations of data access governance reports, which generate lists of sites but lack detailed insights or solutions for oversharing scenarios.

+Site access review addresses limitations in data access governance reports by involving site owners in the review process.
+This is crucial because:

+- Data access reports provide site-level aggregation without file or item-level details due to compliance reasons.
+- IT administrators can't view or investigate oversharing scenarios beyond site-level data.
+- Site owners are best positioned to review and address oversharing issues in this scenario.

 ## Prerequisites